gingeleski/keyword-captain/README.md

 - Scrabble Boggle (worldwinner.com)

 ## Setup
+(TODO test and refine setup, I know I have to mention cv2)

 The Keyword Captain repo is meant to be run from a virtual environment.
 ```
 # if you don't have virtualenv installed...